Spinebuster: Thrust spinebuster

 This is a variation of the lifting spinebuster that sees the wrestler lift the opponent by their waist as in the standard version, but then place their dominant hand onto the opponent's chest or throat in order to slam them while still standing, similarly to a chokeslam.

 Ron Simmons popularized it by using it as a finisher.
-Current TNA wrestler Joe Hendry uses this move as a finisher called the Standing Ovation.
+Joe Hendry uses this move as a finisher called the Standing Ovation.

 Side Slam spinebuster

 This is another variation of the lifting spinebuster in which the wrestler stands besides his or her opponent, grabs their waist as in a side slam, and then hooks the opponent's leg with his or her free arm before lifting and slamming the opponent.
-It was also used by former Nexus member, David Otunga as "The Verdict".
+It was also used by former Nexus member, David Otunga as The Verdict.

 Gorilla press spinebuster

 A gorilla press in which the user drops the opponent and turns them 90 degrees, dropping then onto their shoulder facing the opposite direction to the attacker, before being driven to the ground in a spinebuster maneuver.
 Goldberg used the move as a signature.